Kernel Self-Attention in Deep Multiple Instance Learning: Introduction

 Classification methods typically assume that there exists a separate label for each example from a dataset.
 However, in many real-life applications, there exists only one label for a bag of instances because it is too laborious to label all of them separately.
 This type of problem, called Multiple Instance Learning (MIL)~\cite{dietterich1997solving}, assumes that there is only one label provided for the entire bag and that some of the instances associate to this label~\cite{foulds2010review}.

-MIL problems are common in medical image analysis due to the vast resolution of images or the weakly labeled datasets.
-Among others, they appear in the whole slide-images classification of biopsies ~\cite{campanella2019clinical,campanella2018terabyte,yoshida2018automated}, classification of dementia in brain MRI ~\cite{tong2014multiple}, or the diabetic retinopathy screening~\cite{quellec2012multiple}.
+MIL problems are common in medical image analysis due to the vast resolution of images and the weakly-labeled small datasets~\cite{carbonneau2018multiple,quellec2017multiple}.
+Among others, they appear in the whole slide-image classification of biopsies ~\cite{campanella2019clinical,campanella2018terabyte,yoshida2018automated}, classification of dementia based on brain MRI ~\cite{tong2014multiple}, or the diabetic retinopathy screening~\cite{quellec2012multiple, rani2016multiple}.
+They are also used in computer-aided drug design to identify which conformers are responsible for the molecule activity~\cite{straehle2014multiple,zhao2013drug}.

-Recently, Ilse et al.~\cite{ilse2018attention} introduced the Attention-based MIL Pooling (AbMILP), a trainable operator that aggregates information from multiple instances of a bag.
-It bases on a two-layered neural network with the attention weights, which allow finding the essential instances.
+Recently, Ilse \etal~\cite{ilse2018attention} introduced the Attention-based MIL Pooling (AbMILP), a trainable operator that aggregates information from multiple instances of a bag.
+It is based on a two-layered neural network with the attention weights, which allows finding essential instances.
 Since the publication, this mechanism was widely adopted in the medical image analysis~\cite{li2019attention,lu2019semi,wang2019rmdl}, especially for the assessment of whole-slide images.
 However, the Attention-based MIL Pooling is significantly different from the Self-Attention (SA) mechanism~\cite{zhang2018self}.
-It perfectly aggregates information from a varying number of instances.
-However, it does not model dependencies between them.
+It perfectly aggregates information from a varying number of instances, but it does not model dependencies between them.
+Additionally, the SA-AbMILP is distinct from other MIL approaches developed recently because it is not modeling the bag as a graph like in ~\cite{tu2019multiple, wang2018videos}, it is not using the pre-computed image descriptors as features as in ~\cite{tu2019multiple}, and it models the dependencies between instances in contrast to \cite{feng2017deep}.

-In this work, we introduce a method that combines Self-Attention with Attention-based MIL Pooling.
-It simultaneously catches the global dependencies between the instances in the bag and aggregates them into a fixed-sized vector required for the successive layers of the network.
-Moreover, we investigate a broad spectrum of kernels replacing dot product.
-According to the results of the experiments, using our method with various kernels is beneficial compared to the AbMILP approach, especially in the case of more challenging MIL assumptions.
-Our code is publicly available at \url{***}.
+In this work, we introduce a method that combines self-attention with Attention-based MIL Pooling.
+It simultaneously catches the global dependencies between the instances in the bag (which are beneficial~\cite{zhou2009multi}) and aggregates them into a fixed-sized vector required for the successive layers of the network, which then can be used in regression, binary, and multi-class classification problems.
+Moreover, we investigate a broad spectrum of kernels replacing dot product when generating an attention map.
+According to the experiments' results, using our method with various kernels is beneficial compared to the baseline approach, especially in the case of more challenging MIL assumptions.
+Our code is publicly available at \url{https://github.com/gmum/Kernel_SA-AbMILP}.